OxfordUniversityGliding/ougc.org/membership/fees.md

 Cost of gliding = membership fee (annual) + flying fees (weekly)

-## Membership FEES 2025-2026
+## Membership fees 2025-2026
-A trial membership with OUGC costs **105**.
-After the first day (‘intro day’), this can be upgraded to a full membership by just paying the difference.
+A trial membership with OUGC costs **£105**.
+After the first day (‘intro day’), this can be upgraded to a full membership by just paying the difference (e.g. £125 for students).

 **A year’s student membership costs £230.**.